Ill-posedness in $B^s_{p,\infty}$ of the Euler equations: Non-continuous dependence: Introduction

 \subsection{Organization of our paper}

 In Section \ref{sec2}, we list some notations and known results which will be used in the sequel.
 In order to expound the main ideas and the construction of initial data, in Section \ref{sec3}, we prove the non-continuous dependence of $B^s_{p,\infty}(\R)$ solution for the 1-D transport type equation.
-In Section \ref{sec4}, we complete the proof of Theorem \ref{th1}.
+In Section \ref{sec4} (periodic case) and Section \ref{sec5} (non-periodic case), we complete the proof of Theorem \ref{th1}.